 But more than that, if Pakistan International Airlines is responsible for the flight delay, the law says that they must compensate passengers when the flight is delayed by 3 hours or more.
 All the details are included in our guide to flight delay compensation.

 So if you arrive at your destination over 3 hours late, it's always worth checking if you're owed Pakistan International Airlines flight delay compensation.
-Don’t miss out on up to £520 per person.
+Don’t miss out on up to US$700 per person.

 We make claiming compensation for Pakistan International Airlines flight delays as easy as possible.
-Our free Compensation Calculator, together with our air passenger rights experts, will confirm your delay time, and make sure there are no extraordinary circumstances which impact your eligibility.
+Our compensation check tool, together with our air passenger rights experts, will confirm your delay time, and make sure there are no extraordinary circumstances which impact your eligibility.
 You can usually claim for flights from as far back as 3 years ago.

 No win, no fee